How to make Easy Marinara Sauce

 - Wooden spoon

-- Extra virgin olive oil—you could also use another unflavored oil, but I prefer EVOO here
+- Extra virgin olive oil — you could also use another unflavored oil, but I prefer good quality EVOO or olive oil

-- Onion and garlic—for their flavor and their aroma!
+- Onion and garlic cloves — for their flavor and their aroma!
+You want a yellow or white onion.

-- Tomato puree—while some tomato sauces call for fresh tomatoes, this is not one of them.
-Grab your favorite 29 oz. can of tomato puree (you can also use crushed tomatoes) to use.
+- Crushed fire roasted tomatoes — while some tomato sauces call for fresh tomatoes, this is not one of them.
+Grab your favorite 29 oz. can (you can also use tomato puree or plain crushed tomatoes if you can’t find the fire roasted kind) to use.
+If you can find authentic San Marzano tomatoes in a can, GET THOSE!

-- Spices and herbs—salt and pepper are a must.
+- Spices and herbs — salt and pepper are a must.
 We also add in red pepper flakes (also known as crushed red pepper) for a bit of spice and heat, then fresh basil and oregano, too.
-If you don’t have fresh herbs, you can use dried herbs in their place, but use half of the suggested amount because dried herbs are stronger than fresh herbs.
+If you don’t have fresh herbs, you can use dried oregano and basil, but use half of the suggested amount because dried herbs are more potent than fresh herbs.

 How to make this easy marinara sauce